Weekly technical market insight

 (Technical change on this timeframe is often limited though serves as guidance to potential longer-term moves)

-February finished considerably off best levels, forming what many candlestick fans call a shooting star pattern—a bearish signal typically found at peaks.
-Also interesting was price came within striking distance of trendline resistance (prior support - 0.4776), sheltered under supply from 0.8303/0.8082.
+February finished considerably off best levels, establishing what many candlestick fans call a shooting star pattern—a bearish signal found at peaks.
+Also interesting was February’s movement came within striking distance of trendline resistance (prior support - 0.4776), sheltered under supply from 0.8303/0.8082.

 In the context of trend (despite the trendline resistance [1.0582] breach in July 2020), the primary downtrend (since mid-2011) remains in play until breaking 0.8135 (January high [2018]).